Boybuloq: Exploration

-Not only Boybuloq cave but most other caves in the area are a long sequence of tight passages which are difficult to pass, and where possibilities for help or rescue operation are very limited, as described by Sergej Kuklev, a member of the SGS team:
+Boybuloq and most other caves in the area are a long sequence of tight passages which are difficult to pass, and where possibilities for help or rescue operations are very limited, as described by Sergej Kuklev, a member of the SGS team:

 I asked Ilija, trying to speak as calmly as possible, how, in his opinion, would it be more convenient to get through the tight meander, top or bottom?
 After some thinking he responded that the bottom choice would undoubtedly be more convenient.
 And so, I, flattened like a flounder, climbed in a hole under the rocks, barely wide enough for my head.
 And got stuck, of course.
 The caving suit, torn in all possible places, didn't let go, so I had to stop to take a breath ...
 Only God or his/her own might can help a person which got stuck in Boybuloq – two people together just do not fit in a tight corridor.
 On one of previous expeditions it happened that a caver fell off a rope in a pit and, flying 17 meters, broke both legs.
 All we could do was to have painkillers ready at all times.
 It took him two days to crawl out of the cave on his own ...